ahmedbouhoula/ahmedbouhoula.github.io/_posts/2023-10-10-automated.md

 To deter privacy-intrusive practices and address the ubiquitous tracking on the internet, the EU introduced privacy regulations such as the General Data Protection Regulation (GDPR) and the ePrivacy Directive.
 These laws mandate, in particular, that websites inform users about the explicit purposes for which their data is collected.
 This has led to the global adoption of cookie notices, which are now unavoidable when browsing the web.

-Several studies, including our own [CookieBlock](https://karelkubicek.github.io/post/cookieblock), showed high levels of non-compliance with the regulations.
-However, these studies are significantly constrained, giving us biased measurements.
+Several studies, including [CookieBlock](https://karelkubicek.github.io/post/cookieblock), showed high levels of non-compliance with the regulations.
+However, these studies are significantly constrained, leading to biased measurements.
 They either depend on specific technologies present in a subset of consent notices or they are manual and therefore cannot be scaled up.
 Our work addresses these constraints using a crawler that interacts with the cookie notice and machine learning models that classify declared and observed practices of the website.

 ### A crawler that interacts with cookie notices